segmentio/segment-docs/src/connections/data-residency.md

 ## Regional Data Ingestion

-Regional Data Ingestion enables you to send data to Segment from both Client-side and Server-side sources through regionally hosted API ingest points.
+Regional Data Ingestion enables you to send data to Segment from both Device-mode and Cloud-mode sources through regionally hosted API ingest points.
 The regional infrastructure can fail-over across locations within a region, but never across regions.

 ### Client-side sources